 A conservator is appointed by the court to manage the property and financial affairs of the incapacitated person.
 (Some states use the terms Guardianship and Conservatorships interchangeably).

 If I have a Power of Attorney, do I need a Guardianship or Conservatorship?

 It depends upon the authority granted in the Power of Attorney.
 Broad powers may have been granted over the person and personal or financial matters, or very limited powers to act only in certain circumstances.
-When a Power of Attorney grants limited powers or a principal is not cooperative with the agent, a guardian or conservator will likely be necessary.
+When a Power of Attorney grants limited powers or a principal is not acting responsibly, a guardian or conservator will likely be necessary.

 A person can be nominated as a guardian or conservator or if no one is available to act in that capacity, the court will select someone.
 A guardianship or conservatorship may temporary or permanent, and be without restrictions or limited to certain duties deemed appropriate by the court.

 CAREGIVERS are in a unique position to help families get started with a guardianship or conservatorship if and when needed.